Cochabamba Department: Executive offices

+The current executive committee, elected on 3 May 2022, consists of Elena Aine Espinoza as president, Francisco Otalora Ticona as first vice-president, Pedro Andrés Badran Leon as second vice-president and Julieta Veizaga Guevara as first secretary.

 Subdivisions

 Provinces

 Cochabamba Department is divided into 16 provinces (provincias), which are further subdivided into 47 municipalities (municipios) and – on the fourth level – into 144 cantons.

 The provinces with their capitals and population according to census 2012 are listed as follow:

 Regions

 The municipalities in Cochabamba Department can also be grouped informally into large regions.
 Provinces are not subsumed under regions, which have rather different borders.
 The five regions are: